paweljarosz/defarc/README.md

 	local jumper_table = defarc.get_jumper() -- will return a saved jumper, if there is any saved (selected by below functions)
 ```

-### .select_jumper_by_id(jumper_id)
+### select_jumper_by_id(jumper_id)
 Selects and saves a table with jumper data inside DefArc module.
 One need to provide a proper jumper id, otherwise it will save nil.

 * **PARAMETER:** `jumper_id` (string) - an id of a jumper from Arcweave JSON